 SUMMARY

-To produce large and impressive models for visual communication, 3D-printed models require small fixes that include filling and cutting holes, removing functional parts and combining several printed parts into a single big model.
+To produce large and impressive models for visual communication, 3D-printed models often require small fixes that include filling and cutting holes, removing functional parts and combining several printed parts into a single, larger model.

-Massivit hopes that you found this document productive, and that the best practices, guidelines and tips that we have learned from our own experience and from the experience of Massivit customers are beneficial to you.
+This document includes the best practices, guidelines and tips that we have learned from our own experience and from the experience of Massivit customers.
+We hope that you find this document beneficial.

 For further technical questions about finishing a model, please contact your Massivit support representative or support@massivit.com.